vegos/RadioExperiments/WhipAntennasComparition/README.md

 - Same physical location, same orientation, same general setup per band, same time
 - NanoVNA calibration at the SMA reference plane (where the antenna connects)

-### Interpretation disclaimer (very important)

-These measurements are **comparative only**:
+## Disclaimer & Limitations

+All measurements presented in this repository are **strictly comparative**.

+They are **not** intended to represent:
+- absolute antenna performance
+- certified SWR values
+- antenna gain
+- radiation patterns
+- or laboratory-grade RF measurements

+### Measurement Limitations

-- No anechoic chamber
+- No anechoic chamber or controlled RF environment was used
-- No absolute gain or radiation pattern measurements
+- No absolute reference antenna was employed
+- Antennas were measured **directly on the instrument SMA connector**
+  - **without a defined counterpoise**
+  - **without a representative radio chassis**
+  - **without user/body coupling**
+- Handheld antennas are part of a **complete system** (antenna + radio + operator), which cannot be fully represented in this setup
-- tinySA sees *whatever RF exists in the environment at the time*
+- tinySA measurements reflect **whatever RF signals were present in the environment** at the time of measurement

-- Absolute signal levels are not meaningful
+### Interpretation Guidelines

+- Absolute numbers should **not** be compared to datasheets or other test setups
-- **Only relative differences between antennas tested under identical conditions are considered meaningful**
+- Only **relative differences between antennas measured under identical conditions** should be considered meaningful

-### Why direct-SMA matters
-For handheld antennas, the “system” includes:
+- Results may vary significantly depending on:
-- antenna + radio chassis + user coupling (hand/body)
+  - radio chassis

-Measuring direct on NanoVNA/tinySA means the counterpoise is essentially the instrument body.
-This is still valid **for comparison** (because conditions are identical), but it can penalize antennas that strongly depend on the handheld chassis.
+  - counterpoise and grounding
+  - antenna orientation
+  - user grip and proximity
+  - local RF environment

+### Intended Use

+These measurements are provided to help answer one specific question only:

+> *Under identical conditions, which antenna behaves better relative to the others?*

+Any other interpretation is outside the scope of this repository.

 ---